core-wg/oscore/draft-ietf-core-object-security.md

 #### Uri-Host and Uri-Port {#uri-host}

-It is expected that Uri-Host and Uri-Port typically are set by the client to its default values  (see Section 5.10.1 {{RFC7252}}), and that these options are omitted from the message (Section 5.4.4 of {{RFC7252}}).
-The correct server and Recipient Context thus needs to be retrieved based on IP address or key identifier in the absence of Uri-Host and Uri-Port.
-With the same mechanism, the Uri-Host and Uri-Port MAY be omitted from OSCORE messages.
+When the Uri-Host and Uri-Port are set to their default values (see Section 5.10.1 {{RFC7252}}), they are omitted from the message (Section 5.4.4 of {{RFC7252}}), which is favorable both for overhead and privacy.

-In order to support forward proxy operations using the Proxy-Scheme option, Uri-Host and Uri-Port need to be Class U. For the use of Proxy-Uri, see {{proxy-uri}}.
-The Outer Uri-Host may reveal privacy sensitive information.
-If the client looks up the IP address of the server and use the IP literal as Outer Uri-Host value, then the Uri-Host is omitted from the message which is favorable both for overhead and privacy.
+In order to support forward proxy operations, Proxy-Scheme, Uri-Host, and Uri-Port need to be Class U.
+For the use of Proxy-Uri, see {{proxy-uri}}.

-Manipulation of unprotected message fields (including Uri-Host, Uri-Port, destination IP/port or request scheme) MUST NOT lead to an OSCORE message becoming verified by an unintended server or service.
-Different servers and services SHOULD have different security contexts.
+Manipulation of unprotected message fields (including Uri-Host, Uri-Port, destination IP/port or request scheme) MUST NOT lead to an OSCORE message becoming verified by an unintended server.
+Different servers SHOULD have different security contexts.

 #### Proxy-Uri {#proxy-uri}